The Subconscious Superpower — in 60 Seconds.

 Why the Subconscious Mind is Key to Innovation

 The conscious mind—the part of you that’s actively thinking—processes information at a modest pace, around 300 bits per second.
-It’s great for logical, step-by-step tasks but struggles to connect seemingly unrelated concepts.
+It’s great for logical, step-by-step tasks, but struggles to connect seemingly unrelated concepts.
 Note that a new study shows an even slower processing speed, 10 bits per second.
 I find the MIT study more plausible, as my own testing (done without proper controls or statistical validation) showed a speed similar to that found by MIT.
 However, hairsplitting over 10 bps vs 300 bps misses the big picture: Neither speed is adequate to explain human survival and achievements.

 How the Subconscious Drives Creativity